-As partners, we work hard to equip you with resources that meet your existing needs, - and when it comes to health messaging, we know most of us can't wait for an opportunity to engage.
-So the American Academy of Pediatrics (AAP) and Centers for Disease Control and Prevention partnered to make it easier for you to help your audiences, so they can better help moms.
+As partners, we work hard to equip you with resources that meet your existing needs - and when it comes to health messaging, we know most of us can't wait for an opportunity to engage.
+So this February, the American Academy of Pediatrics (AAP) and Centers for Disease Control and Prevention partnered to celebrate National Children's Dental Health Month by making it easier for you to help your audiences, so they can better help moms.